VoxifyDevelopment/VoxifyBot/README.md

   - Open the environment file in `dist/.env` and insert the bot token and the redis connection url
   - delete the redis connection if you don't want to enable persistent data storage for channels
+  - you can also overwrite environment variables using command arguments
+  - for example:
+  - > npm start BOT*TOKEN=MTE123445.asdf.ghjk*...
+REDIS_CONNECTION=redis://default@127.0.0.1:6379/

 - Launch the bot